automl/CARP-S/docs/guides/first-steps.md

 # First Steps

+First, follow the [installation instructions](installation.md) to install CARP-S. As described in the installation guide, make sure to install the requirements for the benchmark and optimizer you would like to run, e.g. `SMAC2.0` and `BBOB`.

-Once the requirements for both an optimizer and a benchmark, e.g. `SMAC2.0` and `BBOB`, are installed, you can run one of the following minimal examples to benchmark `SMAC2.0` on `BBOB` directly with Hydra:
+Once the requirements for both an optimizer and a benchmark are installed, you can run one of the following minimal examples to benchmark `SMAC2.0` on `BBOB` directly with Hydra:

 ```bash
 # Run SMAC BlackBoxFacade on certain BBOB problem